Major professional sports leagues in the United States and Canada: United States

-Canada

-The National Hockey League was established in 1917 in Canada.
-When the WHA and NHL merged, the NHL inherited teams in three Canadian cities, Edmonton, Winnipeg and Quebec City.
-MLB's first Canadian team was the Montreal Expos, a team that was added in 1969; MLB added the Toronto Blue Jays in 1977.
-MLS's first was Toronto FC, which was added in 2005; it was soon followed by the Montreal Impact and Vancouver Whitecaps.
-The Toronto Huskies were a charter member of the Basketball Association of America in 1946, but that team only lasted one season; the NBA would then make a permanent expansion into Canada in 1995 when the Toronto Raptors and now-departed Vancouver Grizzlies were established.

 International expansion

-Some of the Big Four sports leagues have looked to expand their revenues by playing overseas games in attempt to develop a wider international fan base.
+The Big Four sports leagues have looked to expand their revenues by playing overseas games in attempt to develop a wider international fan base.
 There has been increasing cooperation between the NBA and the Euroleague.
 In 2005, the two bodies agreed to organize a summer competition known as the NBA Europe Live Tour featuring four NBA teams and four Euroleague clubs, with the first competition taking place in 2006.
 The NBA has also played teams from Australia's National Basketball League, and since 2015, the league has played all-star games in the Johannesburg, South Africa, area against squads composed of NBA players who were either born on or whose parents were born on the African continent.
+The NBA has played regular season games in Japan, the United Kingdom, Mexico, and France, while playing preseason games in many countries around the world.

 The NFL has attempted to promote its game worldwide by scheduling selected pre-season games abroad since 1976.
 The NFL had promoted the game abroad through NFL Europe, but the latter was unprofitable and ceased operations in 2007.
 The NFL began its International Series, holding at least one regular-season game at Wembley Stadium in London every year since 2007.
 The NFL held three games at Wembley in the 2014 season.
 Since then, Twickenham Stadium, the home of English rugby union, has been added as a second London venue.
 The primary venue for London NFL games is set to switch to Tottenham Hotspur Stadium, opened in 2019 by the soccer club of that name.
 The new stadium hosted two of the four London games in the 2019 season.
-The current contract between the NFL and The Football Association, owners of Wembley Stadium, will expire after the 2020 season, while the NFL has a contract with Tottenham Hotspur (aka Spurs) for games through 2027.
+The original contract between the NFL and The Football Association, owners of Wembley Stadium, expired after the 2020 season, though was renewed for another term.
+The NFL has a contract with Tottenham Hotspur (aka Spurs) for games through 2027.
 The Spurs stadium, in which the NFL made a modest investment, is designed to be capable of hosting both forms of football on a single weekend if necessary.
+NFL regular season games have also been played in Canada, Ireland, Mexico, Germany, Spain, and Brazil.